atn4z7/Photo-Album/README.md

 - Maintenance mode (View/Maintain): the user is able to update an existing image, update the data associated with an image, delete an image, and add new images.

 To access the data, the application uses JDBC API.
-As a result, the user is free to choose any relation database such as MySQL to store the photos.
+As a result, the user is free to choose any relational database such as MySQL to store the photos.